Hackfront-ITA/IoT-Algorithms-Project/docs/technology.md

 - The battery is connected to the specific connector on the Heltec board
 - The solar panel output (+/-) is connected to 5V/GND of the Heltec board

+Specifically, each node has to function for an entire day without providing external power and the battery has to be fully charged in 6 hours of light.

+A battery evaluation is described in the [energy harvesting](./evaluation.md#energy-harvesting) section of the evaluation document.

 ### Controller

 Each controller is composed of: